 Note: Current medical students are not eligible for this fellowship.

 A committee will select finalists who will be notified by mid-February.
-Applicants must be available to attend an interview on Saturday, February 28, 2015.
-The fellow will be selected and notified by early March 2015.
+Applicants must be available to attend an interview on Saturday, March 3, 2018.
+The fellow will be selected and notified within a few days of the final interview.

 The committee will choose a fellow based on the following:

 - Fulfillment of the above eligibility requirements

 All applications and accompanying materials must be emailed to David Pyle at JSI Research & Training Institute, Inc (firstname.lastname@example.org) and received no later than close of business January 16, 2018 (proof of medical school acceptance will be accepted at a later date).
 There will be no exceptions.

 Application or procedural questions should be directed to David Pyle at email@example.com or 503-894-8546 (Pacific Coast Time).
 For questions concerning Jamkhed and the fellow’s activities, refer to the Jamkhed website or email the Jamkhed International Foundation at firstname.lastname@example.org.